"We study leadership

 The AIT program consists of a minimum of 560 training hours, which takes fourteen weeks (3½ months) to complete on a full-time basis.
 In some cases, the AIT program may be completed on a part-time basis with no fewer than 20 hours per week.
 The maximum time to complete the AIT program, once started, is one year.
 The training program must be completed in a long term care institutional environment (Nursing Facility or ICF/MR) and under the guidance of a certified preceptor (a licensed administrator who has met the requirements to be certified by the Board as a preceptor).
 There is also a 700 hour program for those AITs with a degree that is not related to any of the five Domains of Practice or without any LTC experience.

 Administrator University consists of a scheduled series of lectures/classes on a variety of topics facing long term care administrators and is offered during two (2) sessions each year.
-One session meets from July/August through December, and the other session meets from January through May.
+One session meets from July/August through early December, and the other session meets from January through May.
 Classes normally meet for one full day each week at designated sites in either Oklahoma City or Tulsa (mostly in Oklahoma City).
 The curriculum includes approximately 100 hours of classroom time plus there is a considerable amount of assigned reading involved.
 Oklahoma’s AU program is “unique” compared to how other states license their administrators and while it may appear that our AIT program is shorter than many states (many states require a 1000 hour AIT experience…), the “intensity” and “focus” of our program, with the changes we’ve made in recent years, has yielded first time pass rates on the NAB NHA exam that are on par with the first time pass rate of colleges/universities around the country with NAB accredited programs.

 Individuals interested in pursuing licensure as a long term care administrator in Oklahoma are encouraged to contact Board staff for additional information.
 Individual contact information (email addresses and telephone numbers) are listed on the Board’s website.